General Questions About Having a House Sitter

 Home Owner Registration/Membership Questions

 Getting started is simple.
 Just head over to our registration page and fill out the membership/registration form.
-Upon submission you will receive an activation email with a link to activate your account.
-Once you have clicked on the link in this email, you will gain full access to your account and can upload your house sitting assignment (which is required if you want to contact house sitters).
+Upon submission, you will gain full access to your account and can upload your house sitting assignment here (which is required if you want to contact house sitters).

 Home Owner Account Questions